EllaP1274/Software-Engineering-DevOps_Project/README.md

 set FLASK_APP=main.py
 set FLASK_ENV=development

-To view the database you will need to install the SQLite viewer extension by Florian Klampfer in Visual Studio Code.
-Click on the site.db file and click open, then at the top an option should appear for SQLite Viewer, click that and you can view the database.

-The command to create the database is python create_db.py

 The database is in the instance folder and is called site.db To view the database you will need to install the SQLite viewer extension by Florian Klampfer in Visual Studio Code.
 Click on the site.db file and click open anyway then at the top an option should appear for SQLite Viewer, click that and you can view the database.

+The command to create the database is python create_db.py

 To create an admin user run
 flask shell